-Chris Chang's lab studies the molecular roles of metals and redox-active small molecules relevant to human health, focusing on the physiology of brain, immune, and fat systems and how they are compromised in aging and disease.
-Chang creates molecular imaging technologies for his studies of signaling.
+Chris Chang's lab studies the molecular roles of metals and redox-active small molecules relevant to human health, focusing on the physiology of brain and fat systems and how they are compromised in aging and disease.
+Chang creates and applies molecular imaging and proteomics technologies for his studies of signaling.

 The brain offers a grand challenge for a molecular understanding of memory and senses like sight, smell, and taste, as well as developing new therapeutics for stroke, aging, and neurodegenerative diseases like Alzheimer’s and Parkinson’s.
 We are particularly interested in the inorganic chemistry of the brain.
 Indeed, the brain requires the highest amounts of copper and iron in the human body for normal function, but levels of these redox-active metals rise and become misregulated with aging, causing uncontrolled disruptions of metal homeostasis that can lead to oxidative damage and aggregation of proteins and subsequent neuronal death.
 In particular, Alzheimer's and Parkinson's diseases are characterized by protein-derived plaques that accumulate unusually high amounts of abnormally distributed copper and iron compared to normal brain tissue.
 To study contributions of metal balance to brain function in various stages of health and disease, we are developing and applying new molecular imaging sensors and related chemical proteomics tools to interrogate, in real time, molecular aspects of cellular metal accumulation, trafficking, and redox function.
 We are also more broadly utilizing these reagents to discover and understand this new paradigm of "transition metal signaling" in biological models of diabetes, cardiovascular disorders, and stem cell biology, which expands the view of these elements beyond their classical roles as static enzyme cofactors.